sanity-io/document-internationalization/docs/05-allowing-the-same-slug-for-translations.md

 // Create the function
 // This checks that there are no other documents
-// With this published or draft _id
+// With this published, draft or version _id
 // Or this schema type
 // With the same slug and language export async function isUniqueOtherThanLanguage(slug: string, context: SlugValidationContext) {